 9 Women Entrepreneurs Tell: How to Self-Promote For Success by Lee Lusardi Connor, written for Spectrum Business Insights.
 These women in various business industries describe how they wrote a pitch, blogged, used Instagram, leveraged LinkedIn, developed podcasts, and more.

-Dr. Cindy Duke Shares How Female Entrepreneurs Can Leverage Social Media – Written for general entrepreneurship, describes principles relevant to life sciences entrepreneurship including: The Power of Storytelling, Putting a Human Face on Your Brand, Search Engine Optimization, and Growing Your Influence.
+Dr. Cindy Duke Shares How Female Entrepreneurs Can Leverage Social Media – Written for general entrepreneurship, describes principles relevant to life sciences entrepreneurship, including storytelling, branding, SEO, and expanding your influence.